sa-tre/satre-specification/docs/source/pillars/computing_technology.md

   - Optional
 ```

+### Software tools

-**Software tools:** This {term}`application component <application component>` is the tools used by researchers inside a TRE, such as programming languages, IDEs and desktop applications.
+This {term}`application component <application component>` is the tools used by researchers inside a TRE, such as programming languages, IDEs and desktop applications.

 ```{list-table}
 :header-rows: 1